steenharsted/mocapr/README.md

 Besides the size difference the two animations are very similar.
 This is because the movement that the subject is performing is uni-directional.
-For movements where the subject is moving in one direction without rotation (such as walking in a straight line, or jumping using both legs) the two projections and the following animations will produce similar results, but the results will differ greatly if the direction of the movement changes throughout the recording.
+For movements where the subject is moving in one direction with limited rotation of the pelvis (such as walking in a straight line, or jumping using both legs) the two projections and the following animations will produce similar results, but the results will differ greatly if the direction of the movement changes throughout the recording.

-Lets explore the difference between the two types of projections by looking at a movement that is not unidirectional.
+Lets explore the difference between the two types of projections by looking at a movement that is not unidirectional. \#\#\#\# animate\_movement()

 ``` r
 gait %>%